William K. Wimsatt: Influences

 Wimsatt was influenced by Monroe Beardsley, with whom he wrote some of his most important pieces.
 Wimsatt also drew on the work of both ancient critics, such as Longinus and Aristotle, and some of his own contemporaries, such as T. S. Eliot and the writers of the Chicago School, to formulate his theories, often by highlighting key ideas in those authors' works in order to refute them.

 Influence

-Wimsatt's ideas have affected the development of reader-response criticism, and his influence has been noted in the works of writers such as Stanley Fish, and in works such as Walter Benn Michaels' and Steven Knapp’s “Against Theory” (Leitch et al. 1373-1374).
+Wimsatt's ideas have affected the development of reader-response criticism and his influence has been noted in the works of writers such as Stanley Fish.
+Wimsatt's ideas have been disputed in works such as Walter Benn Michaels' and Steven Knapp’s “Against Theory” (Leitch et al. 1373-1374).